Kehuan has no place he could call his own. That's why he needs his own person.

 Readers looking for novels replete in cultural experiences, identification, and social inspection will find "The Trouble with Belonging" compelling, warming, and thought-provoking, all in one." ~ D. Donovan, Senior Reviewer, Midwest Book Review

-"An evocative book exploring compelling themes of human nature and the need for connection.
-It’s a vivid and raw story of the realities of growing up as an outcast and learning to navigate life with a sense of purpose and belonging.
+"A vivid and raw story of the realities of growing up as an outcast and learning to navigate life with a sense of purpose and belonging.
 Readers will be captivated by its down-to-earth and engaging story of turbulent teenage love, loss, and identity." ~ Literary Titan